Last Updated on 7 November, 2023

 The Garden At 120, Fenchurch Street

 The Garden at 120 is one of London’s biggest public rooftop spaces.
-It attracts visitors with its spectacular 360-degree views of the city at the 15th storey.
-German landscape architects designed it.

-It comprises over 30 fruit trees, 85 Italian wisteria trees, wildflowers, hedges, and a flowing water stream.
+It attracts visitors with its spectacular 360-degree views of the city at the 15th story.
+Designed by German landscape architects, it comprises over 30 fruit trees, 85 Italian wisteria trees, wildflowers, hedges, and a flowing water stream.

 Its entry of free of charge with no booking required.
 You can also have a coffee hut there featured with relaxed seating.
 The garden is open on weekdays while closed on weekends.